venkatasudheers1234/AI-powered-Network-Security-System/README.md

-Network Phishing Website Detection Using Machine Learning and MLOps.
-This project focuses on the detection of phishing websites using Machine Learning and MLOps.
-The project involves a complete deployment pipeline on AWS EC2 and ECR.
+🚀 Network Phishing Website Detection Using Machine Learning and MLOps This project focuses on detecting phishing websites using Machine Learning (ML) and MLOps.
+It includes a complete deployment pipeline on AWS EC2 and ECR, demonstrating the end-to-end workflow of building and deploying a machine learning model for phishing website detection.

-Table of Contents
+📖 Table of Contents
-1. Project Overview
+•	Project Overview
-2. Architecture
+•	Architecture
-3. Setup Instructions
+•	Setup Instructions
-4. Components
+•	Components
-   -Data Ingestion
+  - Data Ingestion
-   -Data Validation
+  - Data Validation
-   -Data Transformation
+  - Data Transformation
-   -Model Training
+  - Model Training
-   -Model Deployment
+  - Model Deployment
-   -CI/CD Pipeline
+  - CI/CD Pipeline
-5. Technologies Used
+•	Technologies Used

-Project Overview
+🛠 Project Overview
 This project aims to create a robust pipeline for detecting phishing websites using machine learning.
-The project covers all the essential aspects of MLOps, including data ingestion, validation, transformation, model training, deployment, and continuous integration/continuous deployment (CI/CD).
+It covers essential aspects of MLOps, such as data ingestion, validation, transformation, model training, deployment, and continuous integration/continuous deployment (CI/CD).
+The complete deployment pipeline is implemented on AWS EC2 and ECR.

+🏗️ Architecture
+The project uses a modular approach for data processing, model training, and deployment.
+The architecture includes components such as data ingestion, validation, transformation, and model deployment with automated CI/CD integration.

+🔧 Components
-Data Ingestion
+📥 Data Ingestion
 Script: push_data.py

-Function: Reads phishing data from CSV, converts to JSON, stores in MongoDB.
+Function: Reads phishing data from CSV, converts it to JSON format, and stores it in MongoDB.

-Data Validation
+🛡️ Data Validation
 Script: data_validation.py

-Function: Ensures dataset quality, performs schema validation, detects dataset drift.
+Function: Ensures dataset quality, performs schema validation, and detects dataset drift.

-Data Transformation
+🔄 Data Transformation
 Script: data_transformation.py

-Function: Applies KNN imputer for missing values, prepares datasets for ML training.
+Function: Applies KNN imputer for handling missing values and prepares datasets for ML training.

-Model Training
+🧑‍💻 Model Training
 Script: model_trainer.py

-Function: Trains multiple models, evaluates, and tracks experiments using MLflow.
+Function: Trains multiple machine learning models, evaluates them, and tracks experiments using MLflow.

-Model Deployment
+🚀 Model Deployment
 Script: app.py

-Function: Deploys the model using FastAPI for serving predictions.
+Function: Deploys the trained model using FastAPI for serving predictions on new data.

-CI/CD Pipeline
+🔄 CI/CD Pipeline
 Workflow File: .github/workflows/main.yml
-Function: Automates deployment using GitHub Actions, Docker, AWS ECR, and EC2.
+Function: Automates deployment using GitHub Actions, Docker, AWS ECR, and EC2 for continuous integration and deployment.

-Technologies Used
+🛠 Technologies Used
-Python

-Machine learning and libraries (Pandas,numpy, Scikit-learn)

-MongoDB

-FastAPI

-Docker

-GitHub Actions

-AWS (EC2, ECR, S3)

-MLflow
+🐍 Python: Programming language used for the project.
+📊 Machine Learning Libraries: Pandas, NumPy, Scikit-learn for data processing and model training.
+🗃️ MongoDB: NoSQL database for storing phishing data.
+⚡ FastAPI: Framework used for building APIs to serve predictions.
+🐳 Docker: Containerization for easy deployment of the model.
+🔧 GitHub Actions: Automates CI/CD workflow.
+☁️ AWS: EC2 for deployment, ECR for storing Docker images, and S3 for cloud storage.
+📈 MLflow: For experiment tracking and model management.